-As a gamer, I have come across some weird shit in my day.
+As a gamer, I have come across some weird crap in my day.
 From Custer’s Revenge to the newest being Rapelay, sexual games have always existed and as the technology improves, so does the realism and debauchery that is being offered.
-More often than not these games are usually laughed at due to the sheer silliness they depict.
-Earlier today, I received an email from my friend and fellow MTR staff member Josh regarding a news story from CNN about adult games.
+More often than not these games are usually laughed at due to the sheer silliness they depict and the fact that they can creep onto shelves.
+Earlier today, I received an email from a colleague regarding a news story from CNN about adult games.

 In the piece that I am attaching to this article, the reporter is investigating the hentai gaming sub-culture and the main game that was discussed was Rapelay.
 The concept of Rapelay is revenge via rape.
 Your character is fired by a female boss and your mission is to follow your former boss as well as her sister and mother on trains and rape them.
 Sure sounds like fun right?
-Nothing about rape is amusing and a game like this does nothing but paint the gaming community negatively.
+Nothing about rape is amusing or worth turning into a game in any capacity and a game like this does nothing but paint the gaming community negatively and glorify this heinous act.

 Of course, the CNN piece made it a point to state that these games are making their way to our shores and are becoming easily accessible.
-While I agree a game simulating rape is awful, do these reporters think that the Japanese government gives a damn about this game much less the existence of others?
+While I agree a game simulating rape is awful and has no business on store shelves in any capacity, do these reporters think that the Japanese government gives a damn about this game much less the existence of others?
 I ask this because CNN demands the Japanese government become involved and prevent games like this from being sold.
 It always amuses me that people expect others to protect and educate their children when the responsibility falls on parents.
+At a minimum, there should be a regulatory body handling content like this.

-We all like our fair share of risqué things from Maxim to Playboy to Hustler to big boobs in games – we are always being exposed to something sexual.
-Have a look at the article and the video and feel free to share your thoughts.
+Have a look at the article and the included video and feel free to share your thoughts.
 I am going to head out and see if Wal-Mart is selling hentai games in the kids' section since CNN thinks that's the direction we're going in.
+A situation of that nature is harder to accomplish in the US due to game ratings and substantially more oversight so let's not get paranoid and sound the alarms just yet shall we.

 Here is the CNN article as well.